KevinMX/Railgun/README.md

 Please notice that the firmware of these devices (newifi D2/newifi 3 and Phicomm K2P) has just switched to [padavanonly/immortalwrt](https://github.com/padavanonly/immortalwrt) source. **You will need a clean flash in your bootloader** (opboot, pbboot, or anything else) **other than upgrading in LuCI WebUI.
 And you will lose all your configurations.
 Do backups.**

+Warning for Phicomm K2P:

+Since there's just not enough space to fit latest version of Xray-core into that tiny 16M SPI Flash, I have to remove luci-app-ssr-plus (a.k.a. helloworld) and replaced it with OpenClash, which in theory, combines with Clash.Meta core, should provide most functionalities.
+I didn't test it since I don't have the device on hand, if you ran into any issues, or you have a better implementation, feel free to open up an [issue](https://github.com/KevinMX/Railgun/issues), or discuss in [discussions](https://github.com/KevinMX/Railgun/discussions).

 ***

 ### Supported Devices